 Le Chamber

-If you want drinks with a crazy presentation, the Chamber Story arrives inside a hollowed-out book and mixes spiced rum, tropical fruits, hazelnut, and bitters.
+If you want a drink with truly over-the-top presentation, the Chamber Story arrives inside a hollowed-out book and mixes spiced rum, tropical fruits, hazelnut, and bitters.
 The Buddha is another fun one, served in a smoke-filled Buddha glass.

 Le Chamber